Holic75/KingmakerFavoredClass/README.md

 Other features:
 - Everyone can select a Deity (optional),
-- Everyone can select 2 traits at character creation (optional).
+- Everyone can select 2 traits at character creation (optional),
+- It is possible to stack up to 2 compatible archetypes.

 It also add following feats: